Linaro/lava/doc/v2/debian.rst

 ***********************

 LAVA needs to control and output the list of dependencies in a variety of formats.
-Building Docker images and running unit tests in an LXC need an updated list of binary package names suitable for the distribution and suite of the LXC.
+Building Docker images and running unit tests in an docker need an updated list of binary package.
 Each needs to cope with dependencies outside the specified suite, e.g. stable releases which need backports.
 Building the LAVA Debian packages themselves also requires a properly up to date list of dependencies - including minimum versions.
 Each set